arwaghaith/__OSEK__/README.md

 - Scene-01:

-Process P0 arrives.
+Process P0 arrives.<br>
-It executes the turn!=0 instruction.
+It executes the turn!=0 instruction.<br>
-Since turn value is set to 0, so it returns value 0 to the while loop.
+Since turn value is set to 0, so it returns value 0 to the while loop.<br>
-The while loop condition breaks.
+The while loop condition breaks.<br>
-Process P0 enters the critical section and executes.
+Process P0 enters the critical section and executes.<br>
-Now, even if process P0 gets preempted in the middle, process P1 can not enter the critical section.
+Now, even if process P0 gets preempted in the middle, process P1 can not enter the critical section.<br>
-Process P1 can not enter unless process P0 completes and sets the turn value to 1.
+Process P1 can not enter unless process P0 completes and sets the turn value to 1.<br>

 - Scene-02:

-Process P1 arrives.
+Process P1 arrives.<br>
-It executes the turn!=1 instruction.
+It executes the turn!=1 instruction.<br>
-Since turn value is set to 0, so it returns value 1 to the while loop.
+Since turn value is set to 0, so it returns value 1 to the while loop.<br>
-The returned value 1 does not break the while loop condition.
+The returned value 1 does not break the while loop condition.<br>
-The process P1 is trapped inside an infinite while loop.
+The process P1 is trapped inside an infinite while loop.<br>
-The while loop keeps the process P1 busy until the turn value becomes 1 and its condition breaks.
+The while loop keeps the process P1 busy until the turn value becomes 1 and its condition breaks.<br>

 - Scene-03:

-Process P0 comes out of the critical section and sets the turn value to 1.
+Process P0 comes out of the critical section and sets the turn value to 1.<br>
-The while loop condition of process P1 breaks.
+The while loop condition of process P1 breaks.<br>
-Now, the process P1 waiting for the critical section enters the critical section and execute.
+Now, the process P1 waiting for the critical section enters the critical section and execute.<br>
-Now, even if process P1 gets preempted in the middle, process P0 can not enter the critical section.
+Now, even if process P1 gets preempted in the middle, process P0 can not enter the critical section.<br>
-Process P0 can not enter unless process P1 completes and sets the turn value to 0.
+Process P0 can not enter unless process P1 completes and sets the turn value to 0.<br>